ruby-news/ruby-news.github.io/contribute.md

 An article can be either in **HTML** or **Markdown** format

 ##### 1. HTML:
-HTML formatting can be easy but it can consume a lot of time becuase all the tags
+HTML formatting can be easy but it can consume a lot of time because all the tags

 * HTML files have .html extension.
 * HTML documents have opening and closing tags, and sometimes empty tags